Jayson Gaddis: Founder of The Relationship School

 15:21.36 – Jayson Gaddis

 Yeah, basically um, if you and I are in a relationship and let’s say we get married and we have we start we had a honeymoon stage great.
 Everything was great and then we started fighting after a year or 2 or disagreeing or we’re like wow you’re really different or you’re really difficult because that’s common.
+You’re going to start behaving in ways that remind me of my family and there’s been no other significant attachment figure in my life outside of our relationship except for my parents and my family of origin.

-Um, you’re going to start behaving in ways that remind me of my family and there’s been no other significant attachment figure in my life outside of our relationship except for my parents and my family of origin.
-So.
-That’s why ah the primary relationship.
-Triggers all the 18 years of the original attachment relationship and so you might have a facial expression Brian let’s say that you get Stern your brow furrows and you get really quiet and you withdraw.
-Well.
-Depending on the moment I see your face, it kind of reminds me of my mom because that’s exactly what she did when she was under stress as she would furrow her brow.
+That’s why the primary relationship triggers all the 18 years of the original attachment relationship and so you might have a facial expression Brian.
+Let’s say that you get Stern your brow furrows and you get really quiet and you withdraw.
+Well, depending on the moment I see your face, it kind of reminds me of my mom because that’s exactly what she did when she was under stress, as she would furrow her brow.
 She would get quiet.
-She would withdraw into a little boy that’s 3 or five years old that’s very threatening and scary because I don’t know where mom’s going.
-And so that triggers that long-term memory there that I never got dealt with and addressed is in my body.
-It’s just there so I see it’s recognition like oh it’s familiar and I feel like I’m back in my home again.
-Um, it’s that kind of thing.
-It’s also like when we don’t resolve our conflicts as adults.
+She would withdraw into a little boy that’s 3 or 5 years old that’s very threatening and scary because I don’t know where mom’s going.

 16:43.75 – Brian David Crane